severalnines/docs/administration.rst

 	$ sudo apt-get remove -y clustercontrol*

-Else, to uninstall ClusterControl Controller manually so you can to re-use the host for other purposes, kill the CMON process and remove all ClusterControl related files and databases:
+Else, to uninstall ClusterControl Controller manually so you can re-use the host for other purpose, kill the CMON process and remove all ClusterControl related files and databases:

 .. code-block:: bash